MJousse/R_Workshop_Intro_to_R/README.md

 * Slides
 * Scripts
 * Data
+*

-> Every workshop will have its own best way of providing scripts, be mindful and organized so participants can easily access everything as the workshop proceeds.
+> Every workshop will have its own best way of providing scripts and data.
+Be mindful and organized so participants can easily access everything as the workshop proceeds (scripts, data and results must me reachable).
+Do not assume they will know where to find the data or where to store the results!!

 ### Recommendations

+> Each workshop will have its own needs, so these are only broad recommendations.
+Consider the organization of the code and legibility as a must.
+If possible avoid expaining on top a sh/py/r scripts without annotations/clear documentation and use notebooks with separated blocks.

 #### Data
 * Be mindful about the dataset size and computational times in normal computers as not everyone will have the same computer power.
 Provide the smallest possible dataset to have results: subsets of the genome, small tables/txts files, etc.